Tesla Story Becoming Increasingly Fantastic As Business Model Falls Apart

 However, 54% is far less than 100% and 110% growth in Supercharger locations.

-Model 3 also does not explain the growth because Model 3 in 2017 is at best a very limited California phenomenon.
+The Model 3 also does not explain the growth because the Model 3 in 2017 is at best a very limited California phenomenon.

 Bogus Model 3 Narrative

-On the subject of Model 3, the press releases says:
+On the subject of the Model 3, the press releases says:

 “The first certified production Model 3 that meets all regulatory requirements will be completed this week, with a handover of ~30 customer cars at our Fremont factory on July 28.”